 Choose a poem from the POL anthology to memorize and recite.
-More than 600 are on-line; 150 are available in the anthology.
+More than 600 are available on the POL website; 150 are available in the anthology.
 SOME POEMS HAVE BEEN RETIRED.
-Go to: http://www.poetryoutloud.org/poems-and-performance/find-poems

 - Recitations may not include props, costumes, or music.
-Some gestures and minimal movement may, however, be appropriate to a given poem.
+However, some gestures and minimal movement may be appropriate to a given poem.

 - At least one of the poems must be fewer than 25 lines; at least one poem must be pre-20th century.
 One poem may satisfy more than one requirement.

-The Winner . . . .
-Each school’s winner will then participate in the regional contest scheduled for Friday, February 1st at 1 p.m. at The Keystone Theatre, Towanda.
+Each school’s winner will then participate in the regional contest scheduled for Friday, January 23, 2023 at 1 p.m. at the Keystone Theatre in Towanda.

 - Participants will prepare three (3) poems to recite.

-- The regional winner will participate in the state competition March 3rd and 4th in Harrisburg to honor Poetry Out Loud’s 14th anniversary.
+- The regional winner will participate in the State Competition in Harrisburg.

 - Each winner at the state level will receive $200 and an all-expenses-paid trip with an adult chaperone to Washington, DC, to compete in the National Finals.
 The state winner’s school will receive a $500 stipend for the purchase of poetry books.
 The first runner-up in each state will receive $100, with $200 for his or her school library.
 Some states may offer additional prizes.
 We will award $50,000 total in cash and school stipends at the National Finals, with a $20,000 award for the Poetry Out Loud National Champion.